 It wasn’t even possible.

 The idea of starting my travels in Australia came about at the very beginning of January 2010.
-I left England in June 2010; 6 months is not a lot of time to save money.
+I left England in June 2010.
+Six months is not a lot of time to save money.

 I know some people who have saved for years to go travelling.
-They’ve worked hard and I commend them for that.
-They’ve sold everything they don’t need, they’ve taken extra shifts at work if they can, they sacrificed luxuries, they’ve walked instead of taking a cab.
+They work hard.
+They sell everything they don’t need, they take extra shifts at work if they can, they sacrifice luxuries, they walk instead of taking a cab.
 You get the idea.

-They’ve ended their saving mission with a big chunk of cash and started travelling the world.
+They end their saving mission with a big chunk of cash and start travelling the world.

 I kind of had other ideas because, well, I’m a little bit impatient.
 Ok make that a lot impatient.
 Once I get an idea in my head I kind of just like to run with it.
 I struggled to wait 6 months, let alone years.

-In truth, I did do what a lot of people do to earn and save money before they start travelling; I used ebay to sell everything I didn’t need anymore, I drove slower to save money on petrol, I bought cheap shampoo instead of the luxury brand, I went on nights out a bit less than normal, I lived with my parents for a year beforehand and I worked harder at work to earn bonuses.
+In truth, I did do what a lot of people do to earn and save money before they start travelling; I used ebay to sell everything I didn’t need anymore, I drove slower to save money on petrol, I bought cheap shampoo instead of the luxury brand, I went on fewer nights out, I lived with my parents for a year beforehand and I worked harder at work to earn bonuses.

 Work and Travel